carpentries-incubator/git-novice-branch-pr/_episodes/08-conflict.md

 {: .bash}

 ~~~
-[master 34avo82] A note about Yeti's home
+[main 34avo82] A note about Yeti's home
  1 file changed, 1 insertion(+)
 ~~~
 {: .output}

-And merge that change into master
+And merge that change into main

 ~~~
-$ git checkout master
+$ git checkout main
 $ git merge marsTemp
 ~~~